Nest One

 The central and tallest tower of the complex consists of 51 floors and includes residential apartments, offices, restaurants, sports areas and other public spaces.
-In the adjacent buildings of the complex are office space and a five-star hotel "The Ritz-Carlton".
+In the adjacent buildings of the complex are office space and a proposed five-star hotel "The Ritz-Carlton".

 The total area of the project is 187.284 sq.m.
 The total area of the land plot is 14.779 sq.m.
-The project budget is 160 million dollars.
+The project budget is more than 200 million dollars.